Scarats/minishell/README.md

   - [x] cd
     - [ ] Check access permissions for builtins.
 - [ ] See exit_status / code.
+- [ ] Signals.
+- [x] Handle PATH (not the current hardcoded version).
+- [x] Make find bin look at the current dir as well.
+- [x] Check output when command doesn't exist. (just input `lol` or `$donotexist`).
+- [x] Execution.
-- [ ] Shells variables, 1 list, bool exported, non exported var are erased at the end of the process.
+- [x] Shells variables, 1 list, bool exported, non exported var are erased at the end of the process.
 Exported are kept.
-- [ ] Signals.
-- [ ] Execution.
-- [ ] Handle PATH (not the current hardcoded version).
-- [ ] Make find bin look at the current dir as well.
-- [ ] Check output when command doesn't exist. (just input `lol` or `$donotexist`).
 - [x] Error handling system.
 - [x] Create subshell.